spences10/scottspence.com/posts/2016/12/03/first-vscode-extension/index.md

-of which have you using [Yeoman](https://yeoman.io/) by installing via npm, now I've never heard of Yeoman before trying to do this so I don't have an opinion on that apart from to say it was a bit of a ballache to get any of it up and running.
+of which have you using [Yeoman](https://yeoman.io/) by installing via npm, now I've never heard of Yeoman before trying to do this so I don't have an opinion on that apart from to say it was a bit of a ball-ache to get any of it up and running.
 I tried installing it on both my home machine and a Cloud9 machine several times over with no success.